 I recently shared my experience with my office supply chain’s enticing coupons offers.
 The result was a short-term increase in my buying habits, followed by a prolonged lull.

-In like manner, my Internet hosting company recently embarked on a similar strategy.
+In like manner, years ago, my Internet hosting company embarked on a similar strategy.
 Their approach was offering discounts.
 Depending on the offer, it would be 10 to 30% off for a specific product purchase or for a certain level on spending.
-Each discount offer is time-sensitive, lasting from a few days to a couple of weeks.Not only had their incessant discount offers trained me to expect to not pay their standard prices, they had also lost money.
+Each discount offer was time-sensitive, lasting from a few days to a couple of weeks.Not only had their incessant discount offers trained me to expect to not pay their standard prices, they had also lost money.
 Click To Tweet

 They had sent me 10 such offers for four weeks; that averages one discount about every three days.
 Whenever I needed to buy something from them, I know there was a discount that would apply.
 I simply picked the best, most applicable one and saved money—on every purchase.